amins01/mlib/README.md

 - **K-Nearest Neighbors (KNN)**: Uses nearest neighbors to make a prediciton (classification and regression tasks).
 - **Linear Regression**: Fits a line or hyperplane to the data to make predictions (regression tasks).
-- **Logistic Regression**: Uses gradient descent to minimize the loss function (cross-entropy) to find the best parameters for the sigmoid function (classification tasks).
+- **Logistic Regression**: Fits a sigmoid function to the data to make predictions (classification tasks).
 - **Multilayer Perceptron (MLP)**: A simple neural network with 1 hidden layer (classification and regression tasks).
 - **Naive Bayes**: Uses Bayes' theorem (assuming feature independence) to make predictions (classification tasks).
+- **K-Means Clustering**: An unsupervised learning algorithm that tries to group similar data into k clusters.

 ## Upcoming Algorithms